By Jean-Christophe Bouramoué

 The division into business domains, with more compact teams taking responsibility for managing their own data, means that requests can be processed much more quickly.
 Functional domain teams can therefore deliver Data as a Product (or evolutions of existing Data as a Product) faster and more efficiently.

-Improving collaboration :
+Improved collaboration :

 The Data Mesh encourages collaboration between functional domain teams and data consumers.
 This enables a better understanding of data and its use within the organization.

-New problems caused by Data Mesh
+The new problems caused by Data Mesh

 While Data Mesh offers a number of advantages over traditional data management approaches, it also brings with it a number of difficulties inherent in decentralized approaches.
 Difficulties that need to be taken into consideration.